Ind1eMonk3y/tests_goreleaser/README.md

 goreleaser --snapshot --skip-publish --rm-dist
 ```

--  Create the appropriate environment variable for the token or paste the token in `~/.config/goreleaser/github_token`
+-  Create the appropriate environment variable for the token

+You could also paste the token in `~/.config/goreleaser/github_token`.

 More informations can be found [here](https://goreleaser.com/quick-start/) or [here](https://goreleaser.com/environment/).